jacobdonenfeld/homepage/_posts/2018-12-31-LongboardCAD.md

 There is a significant presence of wheels-skateboards, longboards, freelines-on Harvey Mudd's campus.
 While anyone could buy one, I saw this as an opportunity to make my own.

 Before I decided on aluminum, I had to consider material properties: weight, youngs modulus, yield point, and ease of manufactoring.
 Most longboards use plys of wood with fiberglass layers for a great strength to weight ratio.
 However, I do not have a deck press needed for making longboards from plys of wood.
-I decided to go with aircraft grade aluminum.
-Although it would be heavy, it would be strong which allows interesting designs and for taking off material from the inside.
-This could reduce the weight a little.
+I went with 7071 T6 aluminum which would allow interesting designs.
+To mitigate the weight of the aluminum, some material could be taken off from the middle of the board.

 ### Materials and Resources Used
 * 7071 T6 Aluminum 1'x4'x.5"